ZU Arts Initiative - A Cultural Commons Experiment

 🎸

-Artist Mutual Aid Fund
+Musicians Mutual Aid Fund

 "One Show's Worth - Every Month - For Life"

-Immediate Mutual Aid: Emergency grants for working musicians facing hardship.
+Immediate Musician Mutual Aid: Emergency grants for working musicians facing hardship.
 Broken gear, medical bills, housing crisis—musicians helping musicians.

 Year One: Supporting 3 seasoned artists + $3,000 mutual aid fund.